colinaverill/fg_assign.r/README.md

 This function was developed by Colin Averill, using the FUNGuild database built by Nhu Nguyen and colleagues.

-When using this function to assign fungal functional types *_it is important to cite_*
-# Nguyen NH, Song Z, Bates ST, Branco S, Tedersoo L, Menke J, Schilling JS, Kennedy PG.
+# When using this function to assign fungal functional types it is important to cite: Nguyen NH, Song Z, Bates ST, Branco S, Tedersoo L, Menke J, Schilling JS, Kennedy PG.
 2016.
 FUNGuild: An open annotation tool for parsing fungal community datasets by ecological guild.
 Fungal Ecology, 20: 241-248. doi:10.1016/j.funeco.2015.06.006

 Both functions take a taxonomy table with kingdom/phylum/class/order/family/genus/species as separate columns with those names in lower case.